nathanssantos/portfolio/README.md

 ## To do

-- Solve the styled-components loading delay problem on mount app
+[ ] Solve the styled-components loading delay problem on mount app [ ] Improve SEO and acessibility
-- Improve SEO and acessibility
+[ ] App loader
-- App loader
+[ ] Improve experience and project cards
-- Improve experience and project cards
+[ ] Add Framer Motion for animations